The Writer's Corner

 Margaret waited for Christmas with anticipation.
 As she helped

-one in her household had even bothered to
+one in her household had even bothered to bring the coming

-the subject up.
+subject up.
 “When are we getting the Christmas tree?”

 Scott sucked in his breath, but didn’t say a word as he stared

 before lifting his head to look at her.
 “We won’t have one this

 year, sis.”
 The tone of voice he used made Margaret believe his

 announcement was final.

 “Why not?”
 Margaret suddenly asked.
 Christmas was her favorite

 time of year.
 She couldn’t bear the thought of not celebrating

 “Margaret, Pa and Andy always got the tree.
 I don’t think…”

 “Andy would want us to have a tree this year as well!”
-Margaret suddenly declared with a lift of
+Margaret

-and Andy to get the tree,
+“It’s Christmas!
+I always went with Pa and Andy to get the tree,

 “I’m sorry, sis…”